ycq091044/SafeDrug/README.md

 # Data and Code for IJCAI'21 paper - SafeDrug

+### YOU NEED TO KNOW FIRST!
+- The results using the `archived` branch (results of the paper)：
+    ```
+    DDI: 0.0589 (0.0005) Ja: 0.5213 (0.0030) F1: 0.6768 (0.0027) PRAUC: 0.7647 (0.0025)
+    ```
+    - Check here https://github.com/ycq091044/SafeDrug/tree/archived for reproducing the paper results.

+- The results using this `master` branch (@J-Zhangg obtained this in issue #23, thanks):
+    ```
+    # When the learning rate is set to 5e-4:
+    DDI: 0.0632 (0.0003) Ja: 0.5114 (0.0026) F1: 0.6676 (0.0023) PRAUC: 0.7649 (0.0028)

+    # When the learning rate is set to 2e-4:
+    DDI: 0.0607 (0.0005) Ja: 0.5089 (0.0022) F1: 0.6659 (0.0019) PRAUC: 0.7632 (0.0022)
+    ```

+**[Implementation difference]** Here are two main differences:

+ 1. As we mentioned below, the main difference of two branches is in how we get the drug SMILES string (the paper crawl methods misses a lot of molecules, while the current branch uses drugbank method, which gives more comprehensive sets).
+ 2. The data processing scripts are also a bit difference, and thus output data statistics differ from the ones reported in the paper.

+**[which branch to use?]** General guidance:
+ 1. This `master` branch contains more descriptions (to learn how to use our codes), and the folder structures are very similar to `archived` branch.
+ 2. Use the `archived` branch to reproduce the results in the paper.

 ### Folder Specification
 - ```data/```
     - **procesing.py** our data preprocessing file.